 Thirdly, functional magnetic resonance imaging (fMRI) has shown that psilocybin reduces amygdala activity.
 The amygdala is one of the brain areas strongly associated with fear and anxiety.
 The reduction of activity in the amygdala may cause people to experience fewer feelings of anxiety during the withdrawal process.

-Do scientists agree shrooms can help you quit?
+Do scientists agree magic mushrooms can help you quit smoking?

 The researchers said the study results are promising, but the fact that the study was on a small scale with only few participants who were aware they were receiving psilocybin means we can’t draw any conclusions about psilocybin’s efficacy from this study’s results alone.
 Much more research is necessary.
 The researchers also warned that smokers shouldn’t take these results as a sign that the solution to overcoming nicotine addiction is simply to take magic mushrooms.